sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 ## 🔍 Expected Insights

 While working through this assignment, you should discover insights such as:
-- Which regions of the world tend to be happiest
+- Which demographic groups tend to perform better academically
-- The relationship between economic factors and happiness
+- The relationship between parental education level and student performance
-- How happiness scores are distributed globally
+- How test preparation courses affect student scores
-- Whether there are any surprising outliers in the data
+- Whether there are performance differences across different subjects
+- The distribution of scores across gender and ethnicity groups

 ---